 - Crested Butte Mountain – There are a number of easy to difficult hikes on the mountain.
 Walk straight up or take the ski lift to higher elevations.
 The Adventure Park office can give you a trail map and tips.
 One fun route is to make a pit stop at the bar on top of the mountain.

-- Judd Falls – This classify as an easy family hike, but it’s rocky!
+- Judd Falls – This classifies as an easy family hike, but it’s rocky!
 So don’t wear flip flops and be prepared for some challenges for littles.
-But we all did it and the waterfall at the end of was worth it.
+But we all did it and the waterfall at the end was worth it.

 - Long Lake – There are two ways to get up to Long Lake (which is at the top of a mountain).
 One is short and steep and one is a tad longer and more like a trail so not challenging.
 Beautiful views.

 - Anthracite Mesa – Pretty steep, but really cool.
 Probably not for littles.

 - Three Lakes Loop – My friend, Renee, says this is her boys’ favorite hike.
 It’s a bit confusing so make sure to read up on it.
 They take fishing poles and have lunch mid-hike.